joyb0218/JB-WebEx1-github.io/README.md

-Web Design Example1 - As owner of Glowbees, LLC I ran a janitorial company that held an account at an automotive manufacturing facility just outside Lansing, MI.
+Web Design Example1 - As owner of Glowbees, LLC, I ran a janitorial company that held an account at an automotive manufacturing facility just outside Lansing, MI.
 This is the website I designed during that time as I was looking to expand and acquire new accounts.